scylladb/scylla-operator/enhancements/proposals/1405-alternator/README.md

 For `spec.alternator.port > 0` we will keep the existing behaviour of exposing it also on the member Services to maintain backwards compatibility.

+By default, Alternator will have Authorization enabled.
+Because this wasn't the case previously (when enabled with manual port), we'll not require authorization when `spec.alternator.port > 0 && spec.alternator.insecureDisableAuthorization == nil`.
+Users can still opt-in by setting `spec.alternator.insecureDisableAuthorization` explicitly to `false`.

 ### Test Plan

 There will be a simple unit test to make sure that correct alternator ports are exposed when enabled and vice versa.

 There will also be an e2e test covering the full flow and making sure the TLS layer works as well, including changing the certificate type / source.
 Ideally this should include reading from Alternator API during a rolling upgrade and making sure all requests succeed.
+As it's the default, e2e test will use authorization.

 ### Upgrade / Downgrade Strategy